Blane245/musicgenerator/README.md

 5. Preview and Record functions.
 During either preview, only the characteristics of the room equalizer, and compressor may be changed.
 6. The ability save and load a defined computer music generation scenario.

-The figure below illustrates the class structure of teh application.
+The figure below illustrates the class structure of the application.
 It is implemented as a Vite client using TypeScript.
 A webserver is used to access a library of soundfont files.

 ![CMG Component Diagram](ClassDiagram.png)